DWU CONSULTING — AI RESEARCH

 The economics of an EETC transaction are embedded in its cash flow waterfall—the order in which cash receipts are allocated to pay various claims.

-1. Lease or Mortgage Payments from Airline: The airline pays monthly rent (in a lease structure) or monthly mortgage payment (in a mortgage structure).
-A typical monthly payment for a $120M aircraft financed over 12 years at 5% is roughly $1.0-1.2M.
+- Lease or Mortgage Payments from Airline: The airline pays monthly rent (in a lease structure) or monthly mortgage payment (in a mortgage structure).
+For a $120M aircraft financed over 12 years at 5%, monthly payment is approximately $1.1M (PMT function: ~$1.1M).

-This waterfall structure has profound implications.
+This waterfall structure has important implications for risk allocation.
 If airline lease payments fall 10%, Class A noteholders are unaffected (they receive full interest and principal).
 Class B noteholders absorb the loss first.
 If payments fall 30%, Class B noteholders take principal losses and interest deferrals, while Class A continues current.

 This is why Class A EETC notes are often rated investment grade (BBB or higher) even when the issuing airline is speculative grade (BB or lower).
 The rating reflects the rating of the aircraft collateral, not the airline credit rating.